Bryan Bullington: 2007

 Bullington returned to Triple–A Indianapolis for the 2007 season.
 He started off hot, going 4–0 with a 1.17 ERA over his first five starts, and was named Indianapolis's Player of the Month for April.
 In his next seven starts, he went 5–2 with a 3.83 ERA.
 On June 10, Bullington left a game after pitching only one inning due to shoulder discomfort, and was placed on the 15-day disabled list.
-He made his next start on June 25, where he got hit around for 6 earned runs in only 21/3 innings.
+He made his next start on June 25, where he got hit around for six earned runs in only 21/3 innings.
 Bullington led the International League with 10 wins at the all-star break, and sported a 4.04 ERA with 49 strikeouts and 37 walks over 89 innings.
-He was named the starting pitcher for the International League in the Triple-A All-Star Game, where he gave up two earned runs over two innings, and was named the winning pitcher in the game after his team scored 4 runs in the first inning and never surrendered the lead.
+He was named the starting pitcher for the International League in the Triple-A All-Star Game, where he gave up two earned runs over two innings, and was named the winning pitcher in the game after his team scored four runs in the first inning and never surrendered the lead.
 He made ten more starts to finish out his minor league season, struggling to a 1–5 record with a 3.94 ERA over the stretch.
-Despite his rough finish, he was named the Indian's Comeback Player of the Year.
+Despite his rough finish, he was named the Indians' Comeback Player of the Year.
 He finished the season 11–9 with a 4.00 ERA, and led the team in wins (11), starts (26), and innings pitched (1502/3).
-The Pirates called up Bullington as a part of their September call-ups on September 4.
-He made 5 appearances (3 starts), going 0–3 with a 5.29 ERA.
+The Pirates called up Bullington as a part of their September call-ups on September 3.
+He made five appearances (three starts), going 0–3 with a 5.29 ERA.